ibm-cloud-docs/cloud-databases/reference-hpcs.md

   }'
 ```

-If you provision a deployment through the CLI or API, the HPCS key needs to be identified by its full CRN, not just its ID.
-An HPCS CRN is in the format `crn:v1:<...>:key:<id>`.
+If you provision a deployment through the CLI or API, the HPCS key must be identified by its full CRN, not just its ID.
+An HPCS CRN has the format `crn:v1:<...>:key:<id>`.
 {: .tip}

 ## Key Rotation